silene/remake/README.md

   rather than one per script line.
 Note that the shells are run with option <tt>-e</tt>, thus causing them to exit as soon as an error is encountered.
-- The dependencies of generic rules (known as implicit rules in make lingo) are not used to decide between several of them. <b>remake</b> does not select one for which it could satisfy the dependencies.
+- The prerequisites of generic rules (known as implicit rules in make lingo) are not used to decide between several of them. <b>remake</b> does not select one for which it could satisfy the dependencies.
 - Variables and built-in functions are expanded as they are encountered